jiachenchen322/jiachen.chen.github.com/index.md

 I obtained a MS degree in Biostatistics from Yale School of Public Health in May 2020.
 For my undergraduate studies, I obtained a BS degree in Mathematics and Applied Mathematics from School of Mathematics at Tianjin University and a dual BS degree in Finance from Nankai University in July 2018.

 ## Publications
-Chen, J., Zhou, X., Li, F., and Spiegelman, D. swdpwr: A SAS Macro and An R Package for Power Calculation in Stepped Wedge Cluster Randomized Trials.
+Jiachen Chen, Xin Zhou, Fan Li, and Donna Spiegelman. swdpwr: A SAS Macro and An R Package for Power Calculation in Stepped Wedge Cluster Randomized Trials.
 To be submitted.
 [Manuscript](article_1.7.pdf)

 ## Software